KxSystems/docs/docs/wp/iterators/index.md

 1b
 ```

-A [table in the Reference](../../ref/iterators/#glyphs) tells us that with a binary iterable Each Prior derives an ambivalent function.
+A [table in the Reference](../../ref/iterators/#glyphs) tells us that with a binary value Each Prior derives a variadic function.
 So Subtract Each Prior can also be applied as a binary.

 ```q
 q)0 -': 4 8 3 2 2